ignatius22/music-zone/README.md

 To get a local copy up and running follow these steps:
 ---
 - Prerequisites
 -   Ruby: 2.6.5
 -   Rails: 5.2.1
 -   Postgres: >=9.5
 -   Git

-Usage
+Start by:

+- Forking the project
+- cd into the project directory
+- Run git checkout -b your-branch-name
+- Make your contributions
-  - Fork/Clone this project to your local machine
+- Push your branch up to your forked repository
+- Open a Pull Request with a detailed description to the development(or master if not available) branch of the original project for a review
   -  Open folder in your local enviroment and run these lines of code to get started:
-  -    Install gems with:
+  -  Bundle install gems

-    -bundle install
-    -Setup database with:
+   - Setup database using the following command:
+      -rails db:create
       -rails db:migrate

 Setup cloudinary: